h3lio5/pod-network-rs/NOTES.md

 ### Replica
 - maintain point-to-point connection with the client after the client sends a 'connection request'.
 Additionally, unicast the replication log (at the time of connection request) to the client.
 - round / view change messages must also be sent to the clients.

+### Further Improvements
+- Only Replicas are identified by their `PublicKey` in the current impl, but pod-client nodes could also be given `PublicKey`.